Britain Got Beaches: Brighton & Portobello

 Portobello Beach

 Getting to Portobello beach is like walking into a faded old photograph.
-The dependable Scottish overcast certainly help paint the picture.
-The beach is so long and so wide that it made the place seems deserted.
-The wide space all over muffles the sound of the waves and occasional voices of children playing.
-I didn’t think it was sad, but it made me a little thoughtful.
-I was 2 months into my round the world and I was still in disbelief, happily.
+The dependable Scottish overcast certainly helped paint the picture.
+The beach extends for miles and it’s also wide that it seemed deserted when I arrived.
+The wide space all over muffled the sound of the waves and but lets in occasional voices of children playing.
+I stood facing the sea, in my windbreaker, having a thoughtful moment.
+I was 2 months into my round the world trip, and I was still in happy disbelief.

 Portobello Beach has certainly seen its hey days.
-Walking the promenade today, you’ll see families with little children, old people with dogs, occasional cyclists, joggers; you also see Tower Amusement and Fun City arcade which could be part of a lively boardwalk amusement park in the 60′s; and there’s me sitting on the outside table of one of the 2 food places jotting away my thoughtful thoughts before it rains.
+Walking the promenade today, you’ll see families with children, old people with dogs, cyclists, joggers, some teenagers.
+You also see Tower Amusement and Fun City arcade which could be part of a lively boardwalk amusement park in the 60’s; and there’s me sitting at the outside table of one of the 2 food stalls, trying to eternalized this moment in words before it starts to rain.

-If this were a movie, this is when some guy stops by to ask me to look after his belongings while he goes get tea.
-He would try to start a conversation by asking if I’m writing a best selling novel.
+If this were a movie, this is when some random guy comes over to ask me to look after his bike while he goes get tea.
+He would start a conversation by asking if I’m writing a best selling novel.
 He would be someone with an exciting job; a treasure hunter, a secret agent or such.
-He would be interesting and engaging; he would ask me to dinner at a fancy restaurant called Tigerlily, but after a few drinks at this tiny pub with live music.
-He would hand me an antique russian pill box he found while scavenging for treasure.
+He would be interesting and engaging; he would ask me to dinner at a fancy restaurant called Tigerlily.
+After he’s take me to this cool tiny pub with live music for a drink.
+He would hand me an antique Russian pill box he found while scavenging for treasure.
+He would ask me to ditch my Isle of Skye tour tomorrow and travel with him instead.
 If this were a movie, he would look like Matthew McConaughey!

 Portobello Beach